bluesky/bluesky-httpserver/README.rst

 modules may be passed to HTTP server by setting **QSERVER_CUSTOM_MODULES** environment variable::

-  QSERVER_CUSTOM_MODULES=<name-of-external-module> uvicorn bluesky_queueserver.server.server:app --host localhost --port 60610
+  QSERVER_CUSTOM_MODULES=<name-of-external-module> uvicorn bluesky_queueserver.server:app --host localhost --port 60610

 The value of the environment variable is a string containing a comma or column-separated list of module names.
 The first module that contains the required functions is selected and used by the server.